 The Tetra AquaArt Explorer Line aquarium set combines modern design with state-of-the art equipment and is easy and convenient to maintain, allowing you to create your own fascinating underwater world.
 The tank’s 5-watt LED light gives off a natural light inside the aquarium, while the highly effective Tetra EasyCrystal Filter adds the finishing touch to this complete set and provides a perfect environment for both fish and plants.

 When we were asked if we would like to review this aquarium, we were very excited.
-This is over three times the size of our current aquarium and the curved front means you can have a good view of your fish all round.
+This is over three times the size of our current aquarium and the curved front means you can have a good view of your fish all around.
 Our new aquarium stands in the corner of our kitchen underneath the mounted cabinets so the fish tank provides a light source in an otherwise dark corner as well as a beautiful, moving focal point in the room.

 Unboxing the Tetra AquaArt Explorer